top of page

 the joint, as seen to the right.

-This bony build up further blocks the 1st MTPJ
+This bony build up further blocks the ability of

 When a bony build up is physically blocking great toe joint motion, this is known as a structural or bony hallux limitus.

 Surgeries at this stage involve removing the bony spur, possibly with other procedures.
 Removing a bump like this is not overly invasive as a procedure, and can be performed under local anesthetic.
 The patient may walk immediately afterward.
-However, arthritic changes soon develop in the joint, and this may limit motion even if the spur is removed.
+However, arthritic changes (meaning wear and tear on the cartilage surfaces between the bones) soon develop in the joint, and these arthritic changes may limit motion even if the spur is removed.

 As the edges of the joint degenerate, the joint space